Last item for navigation

 The decision to issue bonds is made after a large capital project has been approved by the Board of Trustees or when financial projections show that savings can be realized by issuing refunding bonds, which will lower the University's interest expense on existing debt.
 Debt issuance is guided by our debt policy.

-Last reviewed: January 11, 2024
+Last reviewed: October 3, 2024